-Option 2 is the preferred option.
-It maximises the present value of net market benefits, both on a weighted basis and in each scenario.
-The sensitivity analysis also demonstrates that Option 2 is robust to changes in assumptions tested and its ranking remains unchanged.
-Option 2 therefore satisfies the requirements of the RIT-D.
+The option that has been found to maximise the present value of net market benefits, both on a weighted basis and in each scenario, is Option 2.
+The robustness of this conclusion has been tested under a range of sensitivities.
+In each case, Option 2 was confirmed to provide positive economic benefits and is the highest ranked option.
+Option 2 therefore satisfies the requirements of the RIT-D and is the proposed preferred option at this draft stage.

-The scope of the preferred option involves establishing a new 66/22 kV 2 x 20/33 MVA Craigieburn (CBN) zone substation with six new 22 kV feeders at a JEN-owned site 750 Hume Highway, Craigieburn and extending two 66 kV lines from ST to CBN along both sides of the Hume Highway (approximately 10 km in total).
+The scope of the proposed preferred option involves establishing a new 66/22 kV 2 x 20/33 MVA Craigieburn (CBN) zone substation with six new 22 kV feeders at a JEN-owned site 750 Hume Highway, Craigieburn and extending two 66 kV lines from ST to CBN along both sides of the Hume Highway (approximately 10 km in total).
 It also includes the establishment of a second 66/22 kV 2 x 45/75 MVA zone substation for major customer connections in Craigieburn, approximately 4 km north of CBN, and a further extension of the two 66 kV lines from CBN to connect in the proposed new customer zone substation (approximately 8 km in total).

-The capital cost of Option 2 is approximately \$75.46 million (real \$2024).
+The capital cost of Option 2 is approximately \$75.46 million (real 2024).
 The assessment finds that the optimal completion date for the entire option is by 2025/26.
-However with a construction time of two years, led by the new zone substation for the major customers first, followed by the new CBN zone substation to service the broader supply area, the practical timing for the full completion of Option 2 is November 2027.
+However with construction time of three years, led by the new zone substation for the major customers first, followed by the new CBN zone substation to service the broader supply area, the practical timing for completion of Option 2 in full is November 2027.